AtillaKaanAlkan/TDAC/README.md

 # TDAC: a Time-Domain Astrophysics Corpus
-TDAC is the first time-domain astrophysics corpus based on observation reports (GCN Circulars, ATel Telegrams and AstroNotes).
+TDAC is the first time-domain astrophysics corpus based on astronomical observation reports (GCN Circulars, ATel Telegrams and AstroNotes).

 ## Citation